Faculty

 I'm the author of Assimilation: An Alternative History (University of California Press, 2020) and The Woman in the Zoot Suit: Gender, Nationalism, and the Cultural Politics of Memory (Duke University Press, 2009).

-I've also written for The New York TimesThe Atlantic, and The Washington Post.
+In addition to my academic publications, I've written for The New York TimesThe Atlantic, and The Washington Post.

 Biography, Education and Training